syncfusion-content/wpf-docs/wpf/Scheduler/ContextMenu-Commands.md

 ## SchedulerContextMenuOpening event

-`SchedulerContextMenuOpening` event occurs while opening the `AppointmentContextMenu` or `CellContextMenu` in SfScheduler..
+The `SchedulerContextMenuOpening` event occurs while opening the `AppointmentContextMenu` or `CellContextMenu` in the SfScheduler.

 `SchedulerContextMenuOpeningEventArgs` has the following members which provides the information about `SchedulerContextMenuOpening` event.

-* `MenuInfo` – Returns the `SchedulerContextMenuInfo` which contains the information about date time, appointment of the element opens the context menu.`AppointmentContextMenu` and `CellContextMenu` received this information as DataContext.
+* `MenuInfo` – Returns the `SchedulerContextMenuInfo` which contains the information about date time, appointment of the element opens the context menu.
+The `AppointmentContextMenu` and `CellContextMenu` received this information as a DataContext.

 * `MenuType` – Gets the element type for which the context menu opens.

-* `ContextMenu` – It represents shortcut context menu which is being opened.
+* `ContextMenu` – It represents a shortcut context menu that is being opened.